ganhammar/GraphQL.EntityFrameworkCore.Helpers/README.md

     .ResolveAsync();
 ```

 The helper methods can also be used to resolve data loaded properties.
+For this to work, all properties needs to be mapped, including join tables.
 Read more about data loaded fields [here](documentation/DataLoadedFields.md).

 ```c#
 Field<PlanetGraphType, Planet>()